Squishy-33/SRL_NLP/data/README.md

 # Data for the NLP 2020 homework - SRL

 ## Warning
-The data included in this package is copyrighted:
+The data included in this project is copyrighted and I'm not allowed to share it.
-* DO NOT REDISTRIBUTE the data in any form.
-* DO NOT UPLOAD the data on GitHub, personal webpage.
-* DO NOT SHARE the data with anyone outside of the NLP 2020 course.

 ## Data format